Rick Adams (television presenter)

-Rick Adams formally known as Rick Prosser (credited as DJ Rick) (born 16 October 1971) is an English television presenter and online radio DJ.
+Rick Adams formerly known as Rick Prosser (credited as DJ Rick) (born 16 October 1971) is an English television presenter and online radio DJ.
+In 2024 he received an Emmy for his series 'Virtually Rick' on Spectrum News 1.

 Early career

 After attending Bournemouth University, Adams has hosted television and radio shows for a variety of leading networks including Nickelodeon, Children's BBC, Bravo and ITV in the UK on which he presented Crazy Cottage, a kids' game show.
 He was a co-presenter of Channel 4's The Big Breakfast in 1996.
+He has also co hosted the regional ITV quiz show ‘Home Truths’ with Katie Boyle.
 He has co-hosted Nickelodeon US's Slime Time Live and Nickelodeon UK telecasts of the US Kid's Choice Awards, which he co-hosted one year with Whitney Houston.
 In 2002 he co-hosted Mission: Paintball on Bravo TV alongside Emily Booth.

 Radio KOL

 Rick Adams hosted Radio KOL, the first ever live radio show for children aged 6–15 approximately, broadcast on AOL.
 He entertained listeners with guest celebrities visiting the show and a variety of games including MooBaa, where Rick will give a guest 30 seconds to guess whether an animal he names is a cow (by saying Moo) or a sheep (by saying Baa).

 On 23 November 2007, Rick announced that AOL was planning to cancel Radio KOL and on 28 November 2007, Radio KOL presented its final show.

 A petition set up by loyal fans was signed by over 500 fans, listeners, KOL Staff and celebrities, however on 13 February 2008, AOL discontinued all of its live video streams.